-- Registration closes on May 15, 2014.
+- Registration closed on May 15, 2014.
 Pre-registration is required; there will be no onsite registration.
-Click here to register online today!
-Click here to download the registration form.

 - Infants through 47 months – $275 per child